Larmer Tree Gardens: Today

 Many of the Victorian buildings, including the Nepalese Room, the Roman Temple and the Colonial-style pavilion which was originally the Tea Room, remain.
 The open-air theatre has a backdrop painted by the scenery department at the Welsh National Opera based on The Funeral of Phocion, a 1648 painting by Nicolas Poussin which is in the National Museum Cardiff.
 Wide cherry laurel-hedged rides radiate out from the lawn, leading to woodland beyond.
 There are displays of camellias, rhododendrons, hydrangeas and eucryphias among the other trees and shrubs.
 Peacocks and free-flying macaws, neither indigenous to the United Kingdom, roam the gardens.

 The woods contain one of the largest discrete areas of semi-natural broad-leaved woodland in southern England, which were managed and exploited for the hazel underwood trades for many centuries, involving coppicing to produce strong, straight hazel wands.

 The gardens are privately owned and are open on a fee-paying basis from Easter to the end of September each year, but closed on Fridays and weekends as they are used for weddings and events.
 True to the spirit of Pitt Rivers, picnickers are encouraged at the gardens, croquet equipment and deckchairs are provided at no charge, and free music is played on Sunday afternoons.
 The gardens have been grant-aided by English Heritage.

 Film director Ken Russell first visited the gardens as a child and used the gardens in a number of his projects over the years, including The Debussy Film (1965) and The Music Lovers (1970).

 Festivals, events and concerts

-A music and arts festival, the Larmer Tree Festival, has been held at the gardens in July of every year since 1991; it was cancelled in 2020 during the COVID-19 pandemic and has yet to return.
+A music and arts festival, the Larmer Tree Festival, was held at the gardens in July of every year since 1990; it was cancelled in 2020 during the COVID-19 pandemic and has yet to return.
 Since 2006 another music festival, the End of the Road Festival, is held in late August or early September every year.
 The Enchanted Garden, a music festival that was part of The Big Chill, took place from 1998 to 2002.

 Other events and concerts take place at the gardens throughout the summer.
 In 1999 Dining with Alice, based on Alice's Adventures in Wonderland and produced by Artichoke, the company that went on to produce The Sultan's Elephant and La Princesse, was performed at the gardens as part of the Salisbury International Arts Festival.